DeneSparta/AdminSim/README.md

 	Easy to setup and use,
 	Free...

+AdminSim is being tested and de-bugged.
+Feedback and comments appreciated.

 Download and install in C:\AdminSim directory.

 Before doing any 'Tasks', please read the 'Help' screens and set up AdminSim (via the 'Setup' screen) so it understands your OpenSim system.